jaia137/brunos_curry_dreams/_posts/2020-01-25-baingan_bharta.md

 ### chef bruno's pro tips:

 - cook the tomato base as long as possible for favourable taste (sugo style) and texture
-- eggplant can be bitter - some bitterness is part of the concept.
+- eggplant can be bitter - some bitterness is part of the concept
+- add some fresh ginger before serving

 ### preparation time: 20-30'